jengalas/bwaf-bbw/_programs/leadership-awards-gala.md

       link_url: ''
       link_text: ''
     text_block: >-
+      The Beverly Willis Architecture Foundation is delighted to invite you to our annual **Bevy Leadership Awards**, on **April 3rd, 2025**, celebrating visionaries and leaders in the built environment.

-      Join us for our annual Bevy Leadership Awards.
-In 2025, we are reimagining our celebration for springtime in a stunning new venue: The Shed!
+      This year, we are reimagining our celebration in a stunning venue: **The Shed**, marking a new chapter in our mission to honor trailblazing women, including our accomplished honorees.

-      For sponsorship and ticket information, contact info@bwaf.org.&nbsp;
+      See below for honorees, sponsorship, and ticket information.
+Individual tickets forthcoming.

+      Contact info@bwaf.org with any questions.
   - template: text-block
     button:
       - button_text: 'Leadership Sponsorship: $50,000'